How to get a prescription

 YOU CANNOT REQUEST A REPEAT PRESCRIPTION BY EMAIL

 We have a computerised repeat prescription service.
 Repeat prescriptions are normally for patients with long-term conditions who receive regular treatment.
 Your doctor (or nurse practitioner) will decide who can have a repeat presecription.
 From time to time we will ask you to see your doctor (nurse practitioner) to review your medication.
 We do this to monitor your illness and medication.

-You can ask for a repeat prescription: by calling into the surgery when the reception is open or by post or fax.
+You can ask for a repeat prescription: by attending the surgery and completing a form when the reception is open or by post or fax.
 Wherever possible please give the exact drug names when ordering.
 Please allow 72 hours for your prescription or if it is something not normally on your repeat list it may take longer.